MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.Class.md

 ## Remarks

 The **Class** property setting is a string expression supplied by you or Microsoft Access when you create or paste an OLE object.

 A class name defines the type of OLE object.
 For example, Microsoft Excel supports several types of OLE objects, including worksheets and charts.
 Their class names are "Excel.Sheet" and "Excel.Chart" respectively.

+> [!NOTE]
- **Note**  To determine the class name of an OLE object, see the documentation for the application supplying the object.
+> To determine the class name of an OLE object, see the documentation for the application supplying the object.

 The **Class** property setting is updated when you copy an object from the Clipboard.
-For example, if you paste a Microsoft Excel chart from the Clipboard into an OLE object that previously contained a Microsoft Excel worksheet, the **Class** property setting changes from "Excel.Sheet" to "Excel.Chart".
+For example, if you paste a Microsoft Excel chart from the Clipboard into an OLE object that previously contained an Excel worksheet, the **Class** property setting changes from "Excel.Sheet" to "Excel.Chart".
 You can paste an object from the Clipboard by using Visual Basic to set the control's **Action** property to **acOLEPaste** or **acOLEPasteSpecialDlg**.

+> [!NOTE]
- **Note**  The  **OLEClass** property and the **Class** property are similar but not identical.
-The **OLEClass** property setting is a general description of the OLE object whereas the **Class** property setting is the name used to refer to the OLE object in Visual Basic.
+> The **OLEClass** property and the **Class** property are similar but not identical.
+The **OLEClass** property setting is a general description of the OLE object, whereas the **Class** property setting is the name used to refer to the OLE object in Visual Basic.
 Examples of **OLEClass** property settings are Microsoft Excel Chart, Microsoft Word Document, and Paintbrush Picture.

 ## Example

-The following example creates a linked OLE object using an unbound object frame named **OLE1**, and sizes the control to display the object's entire contents when the user clicks a command button.
+The following example creates a linked OLE object by using an unbound object frame named **OLE1** and sizes the control to display the object's entire contents when the user chooses a command button.

 ```vb